aineshdas1/aineshdas1-langgraph-mat496/README.md

 What I Changed:

 Since there was no notebook for this video, I followed the tutorial, ran LangGraph Studio on my laptop, and tested a few graph states.
 It worked as expected

+Module 1 video 4

+Using Chat Messages and Tools in LangGraph

+What I learned:
+I learned how to use chat messages as the state in a LangGraph, how to bind a simple tool (like a weather function) to a chat model, and how the model can call that tool automatically based on user input.
+I also learned how to build a graph with nodes that process messages and append responses using a reducer.

+Changes I made:
+I created a small graph where a user can ask for the weather in a city.
+The graph node calls a chat model with a bound weather tool.
+I tested it with a human message asking about Delhi, and the model returned the appropriate weather response, which is appended to the messages state.